 So why does it take a strong mental decision and commitment to undertake a journey of the heart?
 Because it is hard and it makes us face things about our families and ourselves we would rather bury at the bottom of the ocean.
 In short it is painful.
-Along with God’s help, strong support from a close friend, family member, counselor or coach is essential, because there are times in the process everyone wants to give up and once again just shut the hatch on their hearts.
+Along with God’s help, strong support from a close friend, family member, counselor or mentor is essential, because there are times in the process everyone wants to give up and once again just shut the hatch on their hearts.

 I have seen people dive in and press through the discovery, emotional transparency and pain and come out more alive and enjoying life like never before.
 However, others hit the pain, bounce off of it instead of going through it and pursuing healthy grieving, which is something our culture does not encourage.
 Often these people feel like they have completed the journey because they felt the pain and cried, but that is simply the tip of the iceberg when it comes to bringing true healing to their hearts.
-This is why we need the support of family friends or coaches who will help us move forward into and through the pain when the time comes that we want to stop pressing into our journey of deep healing.
+This is why we need the support of family friends or mentors who will help us move forward into and through the pain when the time comes that we want to stop pressing into our journey of deep healing.

 So before you read on in this series consider the cost of not taking the journey.
 Weigh it against the impact of the storm within that can sink your heart on your own joy and peace.
 Consider the closeness of your relationships and the legacy you could unwittingly build into your kids’ lives.

 Influential parents lead from and target the heart.
 This is the reason their kids draw close, listen, help and serve their families.
 Their family brings joy, peace and healing into their lives rather than creating pools of pain they are forced to stuff.